What to expect in Beech Class (Year 3)

 This is the year in which teachers nurture and encourage the feelings of independent thinking, learning and decision making.

 What will my child do in Year 3?

 Increase focus on spelling

 In English, our pupils will continue to work on the spelling patterns they have begun in previous years, but this year there is less of a focus on phonics and more emphasis on understanding and learning the spelling rules, as well as attention to prefixes and suffixes.

-There are statutory spelling lists for Year 3 and 4 with teachers adding additional topic-linked words or words they feel their class needs to practise.
+There are statutory spelling lists for Year 3 with teachers adding additional topic-linked words or words they feel their class needs to practise.

 How many of these 100 words can you spell?

 Develop writing skills

 In writing, our pupils focus on creativity and writing styles; looking at settings, language style, and character within their writing.
 Our pupils will also study different genres of writing such as poetry and play scripts.

 Maths in Year 3 has more of a times tables focus.
 Quick recall of the required 3, 4, 8, and 50 times-tables (as well as the 2, 5, and 10 times-tables they’ve already learned in Year 1 and 2) is important as they form the foundation for a large majority of the work the pupils will cover within the year.